brimdata/zq/docs/language/search-expressions.md

 ---
-sidebar_position: 6
+weight: 6
-sidebar_label: Search Expressions
+title: Search Expressions
 ---

-# Search Expressions

 Search expressions provide a hybrid syntax between keyword search and boolean expressions.
 In this way, a search is a shorthand for